sioXD/YouTube-Speed-Slider/README.md

-# YouTube Playback Speed Control - Firefox Add-on
+# YouTube Speed Slider - Add-on

 > This is an Updated Version of the [youtube-speed-controls](https://github.com/Kissaki/youtube-speed-controls) Firefox Add-on by [Jan Klass](https://github.com/Kissaki).